 Psoriasis and psoriatic arthritis are serious global health challenges.

-Psoriasis is the world’s most prevalent autoimmune disease and is estimated to affect more than 125 million people worldwide.
+Psoriasis is the world’s most prevalent autoimmune disease and is estimated to affect millions of people worldwide.

 Psoriasis can have a negative impact on patients’ overall mental health and emotional well-being—77% pf people living with psoriasis report experiencing stigmatization, and studies show increased rates of depression and anxiety in people living with psoriasis due to societal pressure.

-58% increased risk of a major cardiac event in psoriasis patients
+58% increased risk of a major cardiac event in people living with psoriasis

 Psoriasis and psoriatic arthritis are not cosmetic problems.
 Psoriatic disease is systemic and increases the risk of developing a number of serious health conditions.
 People living with psoriasis experience a 58% increased risk of a major cardiac event and a 46% increased risk of developing Type 2 diabetes.